zvictor/docs-3/source/apollo-client/network.md

 If you want to implement a network interface that natively supports batching, for example by sending queries to a special endpoint that can handle multiple operations, you can do that by implementing a special method in your network interface, in addition to the normal `query` method:

 - `batchQuery(request: GraphQLRequest[]): Promise<GraphQLResult[]>` This function on a batched network interface that takes an array of GraphQL request objects, submits a batched request that represents each of the requests and returns a promise.
 This promise is resolved with the results of each of the GraphQL requests.
-The promise should be rejected in case of a network error.
+The promise should be rejected in case of an error.